patelketanr/ZeroConfigMicroAPI/README.md

 4. Web console to monitor a traffic over the services
 5. Raise notifications for down services
 6. Register and expose micro service through API Gateway with zero configuration at APIGateway end.
 7. And so on..
-Still thinking what else we can simplify
+Still thinking what else we can be simplify